 In response, the ISO reworked the standards that required the IBANs for each country to be a certain length.
 It also required the use of only uppercase letters.

-Since its introduction in 1973, the SWIFT code remains a common bank identifier for international payments and funds transfers.
-It packs the following details into each code:
+Since its introduction in 1973, the SWIFT number (really an alphanumeric code) remains a common bank identifier for international payments and funds transfers.
+The standard format of each code goes like this:

 - The first four characters consist of letters; they are the bank identifier codes.